pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 <!-- Intel SGX EPID -->

+Intel introduces Intel Enhanced Privacy ID (EPID) which enables remote attestation of a hardware device while preserving the privacy of the device as a functionality of Intel Software Guard Extensions (SGX) {{EPID}}.
+They extend TPM ECDAA to realize such functionality.
+A pairing-based EPID has been proposed {{BL10}} and distributed along with Intel SGX applications.

 Zcash implements their own zero-knowledge proof algorithm named zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) {{Zcash}}. zk-SNARKs is used for protecting privacy of transactions of Zcash.
 They use pairing for constructing zk-SNARKS.

-Cloudflare introduced Geo Key Manager {{Cloudflare}} to restrict distribution of customers' private keys to the subset of their data centers.
+Cloudflare introduces Geo Key Manager {{Cloudflare}} to restrict distribution of customers' private keys to the subset of their data centers.
 To achieve this functionality, attribute-based encryption is used and pairing takes a role as a building block.

 Recently, Boneh-Lynn-Shacham (BLS) signature schemes are being standardized
 {{I-D.boneh-bls-signature}} and utilized in several blockchain projects such as Ethereum {{Ethereum}}, Algorand {{Algorand}}, Chia Network {{Chia}} and DFINITY {{DFINITY}}.
-The aggregation functionality of BLS signatures are effective for their applications of decentralization and scalability.
+The aggregation functionality of BLS signatures is effective for their applications of decentralization and scalability.

 ## Goal

 The goal of this memo is to consider the security of pairing-friendly curves used in pairing-based cryptography and introduce secure parameters of pairing-frindly curves.
 Specifically, we explain the recent attack against pairing-friendly curves and how much the security of the curves is reduced.
-We show how to evaluate the security of pairing-friendly curves and give the parameters for 100 bits of security, which is no longer secure, 128 and 256 bits of security.
+We show how to evaluate the security of pairing-friendly curves and give the parameters for 100 bits of security, which is no longer secure, 128, 192 and 256 bits of security.

 ## Requirements Terminology